Home Office Feng Shui That Works!

 And finally, if you want to gain authority and be indispensable to your company, sit in the Centre with the Annual #6 Authority Star, and watch as people listen to you and hear you out, then implement your ideas.

-The final point for home office Feng Shui we’ve not got time to touch on properly is how facing one of your favourable directions can make all the difference.
-For that, you’ll have to contact me!
+The final point for home office Feng Shui is how facing one of your favourable directions can make all the difference.
+This topic is a little more complicated and there are a number factors to consider, and would be better provided through a Feng Shui Audit.